ashishtiwari1993/ashish.one/content/gist/elasticsearch-certificate-setup.md

 categories: ["Elastic"]
 ---

-# Setup TLS on public IP or Domain with Elasticsearch

 This is a quick gist to demonstrate how you can run Elasticsearch securely with TLS on a public IP or domain.
 Sometimes, we need to spin up Elasticsearch for a development environment.
 In that case, you can follow these quick steps.

 > Note - This gist is not recommended for production multinode cluster.
 As I only tested on single node cluster.
 If you have a multi-node cluster please follow the official [guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/manually-configure-security.html).